CalderaWP/caldera/README.md

 * `composer test`
 * `composer fixes`

+Do NOT add dependencies, autoloaders, or any other field that monorepo builder overwrites in the root dir composer.json.
+Use meta package instead.

 ### Add A Package
 * Copy the `boilerplate/php-packages` to `php-packages`
 * Change name of new directory name